Want to hear a secret?

 Success means reaching your goals.
 There are two important ways to celebrate success:

 - Don’t let completed tasks disappear.
-In most task management softwares, when a task is done, it disappears.
+In most team management softwares, when a task is done, it disappears.
 This makes completing tasks feel endless and tedious.
 Instead, get tasks to change their status to Done.
 You can do it on a whiteboard, where you can cross tasks off, or write a big Done next to them.
 In our system — monday.com — when a task is completed, its status changes to DONE, which is always green.
 This is very cool, because when an entire project is completed, the entire Board on which it was managed “goes green”.

 - Party.
 Whenever you reach a high level goal, celebrate it with your team.
 It can be anything from opening a bottle of wine to bringing cupcakes to the office, to going out together for some good food and drinks (on the company’s expense of course).